Exemplar-Controllable Paraphrasing and Translation using Bitext: Experiments

 \subsection{Results}

 \paragraph{Controlled Paraphrase Generation.} For English and Chinese paraphrase generation, we report two groups of baselines.
 The first group is ``return-input'', where we return either the syntactic input or the semantic input as the prediction.
-As shown in Tables \ref{tab:en-para-gen} and \ref{tab:zh-para-gen}, compared to the semantic input, the syntactic input leads to better ST score but worse semantic-related scores, i.e., BLEU.\footnote{When generating Chinese, the metrics are computed at the character-level, following the process described in~\citet{ma-etal-2019-results}.} This reflects our consideration about the differences between these two when constructing the dataset.
+As shown in Tables \ref{tab:en-para-gen} and \ref{tab:zh-para-gen}, compared to the semantic input, the syntactic input leads to better ST score but worse semantic-related scores, i.e., BLEU.\footnote{When evaluating Chinese sentences, the metrics are computed at the character-level, following the process described in~\citet{ma-etal-2019-results}.} This reflects our consideration about the differences between these two when constructing the dataset.

 For English paraphrasing, the second group of baselines is models trained on ParaNMT.
 The empirical comparison to prior work \citep{chen-etal-2019-controllable} shows the impact of several changes made when modifying \vgvae for use with bitext, such as BPE, as well as the difference in training data filtering.
-Our model (En-En) achieves slightly worse performance in semantic-related metrics compared to prior work.
+Our model (En-En) achieves worse performance in semantic-related metrics compared to prior work when training on the same amount of data.
+Using more data partially mitigates the performance gap.